-#Brokeahontas — New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses
+#Brokeahontas: New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses

 — Rick Wilson (@TheRickWilson) May 11, 2019

 Now it appears that Trump himself has been labeled with a nickname, but whether it “diminishes” him or allows his rivals to “control” him remains to be seen.
-Despite a flurry of activity on his Twitter account Saturday, Trump had yet to comment on the “Brokeahontas” nickname as of late Saturday night.
+Despite a flurry of activity on his Twitter account on Saturday, Trump had yet to comment on the “Brokeahontas” nickname as of late Saturday night.